tysonjens/beautiful-jekyll/_posts/2018-02-24-test-markdown.md

 * [Big] will I be able to keep up with all the "real" coders as we dive into Python?
 * [Small] will this be challenging enough?

 Big take away: aspiring data scientists come from so many different backgrounds that everyone in the class (myself included) felt comfortable at times and very uncomfortable at times.
-Overall I've been extremely impressed with the others in my class - and have had several opportunities to learn from them, and few opportunities when I could contribute as well.
+Overall I've been impressed with the others in my class and have had several opportunities to learn from them.

 The first week was focused on learning the **tools** of data science.
 Topics included: